Gesundheit! 62 Superstitions and Myths About Sneezing

 - Someone is conspiring, planning and plotting against you.

-- Death of a loved one is likely to occur.
+- The death of a loved one is likely to occur soon.

 - You will despair and lose hope.

-- Your relationship with a person you love and trust will turn sour over a fight.
+- Your relationship with a person you love and trust will turn sour in a fight.

 - Someone at your workplace will ruin your prospects of a promotion.

-- Your marital life will be plagued with discord or you may part ways with your partner.
+- Your marital life will be plagued with discord, and you may part ways with your partner.

-- You plans will be ruined by misfortune.
+- Your plans will be ruined by misfortune.

 - A person you do not like or care for will tarnish your image.